Paying the penalty in your place

 “Like what?”

-“That would take a much bigger study than I have the time to get into here, but I’ve written a free eBook that discusses the topic if you’re truly curious,” I said.
-“Just go to www.ConcordantGospel.com/eBook and you’ll find out what the various threatening sounding passages are really talking about.”
+“That would take a much bigger study than I have the time to get into here, but I’ve written a free book that discusses the topic if you’re truly curious,” I said.
+“Just go to www.ConcordantGospel.com/ebook and you’ll find out what the various threatening sounding passages are really talking about.”

 “Well, I don’t think I’ll do that.
 We know Universalism isn’t correct, because we know that the penalty for sins is eternity suffering in the lake of fire.
 I just pray that you’ll accept the free gift of salvation, and accept that Jesus died in your place, suffering the penalty for you so don’t have to yourself, which you will have to if you don’t repent of your heretical doctrine,” the preacher said, forgetting literally everything we’d just discussed, as is pretty much always the case.